TheresaLui/SelfHelpContent_v2/articles/microsoft.blueprint/blueprint-assignment-issues.md

 **Is your assignment failing unexpectedly?**

-* If it's an `Azure Resource Manager Template` artifact, it may not necessarily be a blueprint issue.
+* If it is an `Azure Resource Manager Template` artifact, it may not necessarily be a blueprint issue.
 Consider checking the [ARM template documentation](https://docs.microsoft.com/azure/azure-resource-manager/templates/)
-* If it's a permissions issue, make sure the managed identity you are using has the right permissions.
+* If it is a permissions issue, make sure the managed identity you are using has the right permissions.
 The `System Assigned` managed identity will only have permissions on the assigned subscription.
 [Learn more about the blueprint lifecycle](https://docs.microsoft.com/azure/governance/blueprints/concepts/deployment-stages#the-blueprint-assignment-object-is-created).

 ## **Recommended Documents**